davidshq/mark-as-read/README.md

 The extension will remember the "tick off state" for each page you visit and will show you the right image when you come back.

-If you click on the extension icon, it will change from unchecked to checked or viceversa.
+If you click on the extension icon, it will change from unchecked to checked or vice versa.

 ## Features